dmytrovoytko/llm-bookclub/README.md

 Just imagine, you can get insights from summarized reviews!
 Without being attacked by Amazon's new offers 😅 Cool! ✨ Welcome to 📚 AI Book Club!

+What I really like to achieve by this, is to have different views on books.
+I had this many times with real people, it's so valuable.
+Sometimes even motivates me to read parts of the book again as I overlooked something.
+Can you relate?

 ![streamlit check](/screenshots/streamlit-03.png)